American Horror Story: Freak Show

-Created by Ryan Murphy and Brad Falchuk for cable network FX, the series is produced by 20th Century Fox Television.
+Created by Ryan Murphy and Brad Falchuk for the cable network FX, the series is produced by 20th Century Fox Television.
 Freak Show was broadcast between October 8, 2014, to January 21, 2015, consisting of 13 episodes.
 Like its predecessors, the season was met with positive reviews and consistently strong ratings.
 The premiere episode attracted a series high of 6.13 million viewers, making it the most viewed episode of the series.
 It ultimately became FX's most-watched program ever, surpassing its previous installment, Coven.
 The season garnered a total of twenty Emmy Award nominations, the most for any season of American Horror Story to date, including nominations for Outstanding Limited Series, and six acting nominations for Lange, O'Hare, Wittrock, Paulson, Bassett, and Bates.
 In addition, Paulson won for Best Supporting Actress in a Movie or Limited Series at the 5th Critics' Choice Television Awards.